Chart Color Schemes

 South Granville hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-South Granville's median age is 32 years, which is younger than Greater Sydney's average of 37 years and lower than Australia's national average of 38 years.
+South Granville's median age is 32 years, which is younger than Greater Sydney's average of 37 years and significantly lower than Australia's national average of 38 years.
 Compared to Greater Sydney, South Granville has a higher proportion of residents aged 5-14 (16.5%) but fewer residents aged 25-34 (13.2%).
-According to post-2021 Census data, the proportion of residents aged 15-24 has increased from 14.9% to 16.1%, while the proportion of those aged 25-34 has decreased from 14.0% to 13.2%.
-By 2041, demographic modeling suggests South Granville's age profile will significantly change.
-The number of residents aged 75-84 is projected to grow by 76%, adding 204 individuals to reach a total of 474.
-Conversely, population declines are projected for the 0-4 and 5-14 age groups.
+According to data from the 2021 Census, the population aged 15-24 increased from 14.9% to 16.1%, while the proportion of residents aged 25-34 decreased from 14.0% to 13.2%.
+By 2041, South Granville's age profile is expected to change significantly.
+The 75-84 age group is projected to grow by 72%, adding 197 residents to reach a total of 472.
+Residents aged 65 and older are anticipated to represent 53% of the population growth, while populations in the 0-4 and 5-14 age groups are projected to decline.